4 Common Swimming Injuries: Prevention & Recovery

-As the summertime rolls around once again on Long Island, swimmers everywhere will rejoice.
-While swimming is excellent exercise for your body and works out several muscle groups, the incorrect technique can be damaging to your body.
-Competitive and recreational swimmers alike must exercise caution when swimming to avoid common swimming injuries.
-At Central Orthopedic, we believe that awareness and prevention are the best treatments for these common swimming injuries.
-Check out our list of injuries that swimmers commonly face from improper technique, or overactivity.
+While swimming is an excellent summertime exercise, the incorrect technique can have serious physical consequences.
+Competitive and recreational swimmers alike must exercise caution when swimming to avoid some common injuries.
+At Central Orthopedic, we believe that awareness and prevention are the very best treatments for these injuries.
+In this post, we’ll list the injuries that swimmers commonly face from improper technique, or overactivity.

 1. Swimmer’s Shoulder

-The arm movement involved in most swimming techniques can cause significant strain for arm and shoulder muscles.
+The arm movement involved in most swimming techniques can cause significant strain for rotator cuffs or arm/shoulder muscles.
 Without regulation, repetition of these motions can cause tissue damage.
 Professionals estimate that almost everyone who swims regularly will experience some degree of shoulder pain, which will temporarily prevent swimming.
 Swimmer’s shoulder is the most common swimming injury, and often results from the freestyle stroke.

 Swimmer’s shoulder refers to one or more of the several injuries that can result from the repetitive motion of moving one’s arms.
 These injuries include, but are not limited to:

 Ensure that your stroke and techniques are performed correctly.
 Pay particular attention to the way that your hands enter the water.
 Your entire hand should make contact with the water at the same time, as opposed to entering thumb first.

 Avoid causing unnecessary shoulder strain by eliminating kick boarding exercises, limiting training, and refraining from sudden increases in workout intensity.
 Most importantly, don’t exercise (swim) with fatigued muscles.
 Consult a doctor before swimming at all during the recuperation process, especially before returning to intense routines.

 2. Neck Injuries